raid-teams/shallow-ground/README.md

     - we have also boosted terrain resource yield to roughly 4x
 2. mineral veins are replaced with just boulders
     - to offset the reduction of resources, we've boosted boulder resource yield to roughly 4x
-3. removed burried supply and treasure quests to avoid cutting any deeper into the ground
+3. removed burried supply and treasure quests since they are impossible to complete (due to chests being blocked by bedrock)

 ## Biome Adjustments